 Movement from the corner of his eye heralded an incoming snowball and he ducked instinctively.
 It passed harmlessly between his ears, but he spied who had thrown the frozen missile this time; Aaron grinned widely at him, packing another in his large hand paws.
 With a smirk of his own, Jon lobbed his at the bear, hitting the furman square in the chest.
 Jon frowned; he had aimed between the brown bear’s eyes, but the shortened fingers and permanently extended claws at their tips had thrown off his aim.
 He scooped up another handful of snow and ran out into the melee, just as another snowball from a different direction smacked into his thigh.

-He ran out into the free-for-all, catching glimpses of wide-eyed delight as everyone seemed to enjoy themselves.
+He ran out into the melee, catching glimpses of wide-eyed delight as everyone seemed to enjoy themselves.
 All three vixen sisters were ganged up together, attempting to hurl numerous snowballs at Dante, but for all his bulk as a white tiger hybrid, the guy was fast.
 He had apparently learned that he could get down on all fours with his newly designed legs, but even though he was slightly hampered by the long coat, he managed to outrun each missile the girls threw at him.
 Dante laughed and cackled as each one missed its intended target.

 Kevin and Kristen were exchanging volleys, both looking as if they were having the time of their lives.
 Jenni was running here and there, trying to get the best of Norman and Gerard, while Cheryl was clinging high up on Whelan’s back, cheerfully trying to bring the laughing bear down into a snow drift.
 Carl and Ellie were the only ones who had not joined in the reindeer games, choosing instead to watch the proceedings from the safety of the bus with most of the medical staff.